-E. The ASAA accepts out of province high school football teams who are full members in a recognized Alberta high school football league into provincial competition provided they advance out of their league and are prepared to travel to all games in which they might be involved.
+D. The ASAA accepts out-of-province high school football teams who are full members in a recognized Alberta high school football league into provincial competition provided they advance through the appropriate zone playoff and are prepared to travel to all games in which they might be involved.